attuna/perfect-pets/README.md

    - Create and maintain records recording the details of invoices to pet owners for treatment to their pets.  ( Admin, Manger, Staff)
    - Create and maintain records recording the details of surgical, non-surgical, and pharmaceutical supplies at each clinic.  ( Admin, Manger, Staff)
-   - Create and maintain records recording the details of pens available at each clinic and the allocation of pets to pens.  ( Admin, Manger, Staff)
+   - Create and maintain records recording the details of cages available at each clinic and the allocation of pets to cages.  ( Admin, Manger, Staff)

 3. **The database should be capable of supporting the following example query transactions:**